stephenhillier/islandcivil-landing/README.md

 ## Background

 The [Earthworks API/webapp](http://www.github.com/stephenhillier/earthworks-demo) is fully functional and deserves a landing page.
-I set up a website at [http://www.islandcivil.com](http://www.islandcivil.com) to show off two products: Earthworks Server and Earthworks Desktop.
+A website was set up at [http://www.islandcivil.com](http://www.islandcivil.com) to show off two products: Earthworks Server and Earthworks Desktop.

 The landing page was built with Vuetify, bundled with webpack and served as static files by nginx.